• 00:00 – Introduction to Imposter Syndrome in Therapy

 4. Cultivate a Growth Mindset

 Imposter syndrome often hits hardest when we feel like we should know everything.
 But guess what?
 No one knows everything!
 The key here is to adopt a growth mindset.
+Therapists need to grow too!
 Instead of seeing challenges or mistakes as proof that you’re inadequate, view them as opportunities to learn and grow.

 In therapy, as in life, there are countless ways to approach a problem.
 There’s rarely a single “right” answer.
 So, instead of pressuring yourself to have all the answers, embrace the fact that you’re always learning, evolving, and refining your craft.
-This is a lifelong journey, and every challenge you face is another chance to grow.
+This is a lifelong journey, and every challenge you face is another chance to personally and professionally grow as a therapist.

 5. Take Time to Reflect and Celebrate Wins